by Michael Corcoran

 The next day, a contrite Sally handed Walt a VHS tape.
 “If you’re going to do that, use this,” she said.
 After she left, Walt played the tape, which consisted of a nude Sally in sexual poses, talking dirty and writhing in orgasm.
 But Walt just sat there eating his sandwich.
 The scenario is the turn on.
-The buildup.
 Reality isn’t sexy.

 Sally never wanted to go out to the clubs, where the shorter girls would complain that they couldn’t see the band over her head.
 Then there were all the guys sizing her up.
-Gross!
 It just wasn’t her scene, which frustrated shallow Walt.
 He wanted to show off Sally, especially in front of the three younger (and currently more successful) critics who were at every cool show together.
 The ringleader was Ravi Green, of ambiguous racial makeup, known as the most intellectual of the new rock critics.
 Courted by big magazines, the effeminate 25-year-old has a different cute girl with him every time, but he’s really with the two other critics: Colton Slattery, also a hot young critic, known for long, ironic articles on pop stars like Britney Spears and MC Hammer, and Charles Coffey, the respected critic for the Chicago Tribune.
 Colton’s girlfriend Annika is also a music critic, just starting out.
 But she’s not taken seriously by the others and is usually relegated to hanging out with Ravi’s date when they go to clubs.
 Coffey always attends to a constant stream of well-wishers and musicians making small talk.
 Everyone loved Coffey, whose best man was Rick Nielson of Cheap Trick.

-To these critics, Walter Carmody is a has-been, a casualty of the first person right, who uses similes and metaphors to mask his lack of depth.
+To these critics, Walter Carmody is a bit of a has-been, a casualty of the first person right, who uses similes and metaphors to mask his lack of depth.
 When he steps away from the trio to get a better sightline and sound point, they mimic what he’s writing in his notebook.
 “I came to realize that drummer Janet Bean is the roux of 11th Dream Day’s musical gumbo,” is delivered with a self-satisfied tone.

 The night of the Urge Overkill show at the Metro, Walt was putting on the hard-sell for Sally.
 “You know these guys,” he said, as he played the newest record.
 “Chicago band poised for the big time!”
 But she just put on her DePaul sweatshirt.
 “I rented ‘About Last Night’ at Blockbuster,” she said, as she put on her the pajama bottoms.
 “Again?” he said.
 Walt could not shake Sally of those Brat Pack movies.
-“I haven’t see it since it came out,” said Sally.
+“I haven’t seen it since it came out,” said Sally.